dylanp1212/kit_grail/README.md

 ## Testing

-Each service uses Vitest with coverage, plus ESLint and `jscpd` as pretest gates.
-The GitLab CI pipeline (`.gitlab-ci.yml`) runs `check` → `build` → `test` independently per service, spinning up a scoped Postgres (or `pgvector/pgvector` for KitHistoryMS, since its tests exercise vector similarity search) for integration tests.
-CheckoutMS has no lint/cpd scripts, so its `check` stage is skipped; `test:shopper` is currently deferred pending a directory casing fix.
+Each service uses Vitest with coverage, plus ESLint and `jscpd` as for code quality.
+The GitLab CI pipeline (`.gitlab-ci.yml`) runs `check` → `build` → `test` independently per service, spinning up a scoped Postgres for integration tests.